 Theme and Setting

-Monsters come with miniatures and the board embraces the black and white movie technique perfectly, although it uses crimson and yellow tones.
+Monsters come with miniatures and the board embraces the black-and-white movie technique perfectly, although it uses crimson and yellow tones.
 The immersion in the theme is perfect – it’s like being one of those guys with torches and pitchforks, hunting down Frankenstein’s Monster.

-Plenty of set-up variables available
+Plenty of set-up variables are available

 You start the game by selecting the monsters.
 On normal difficulty, you face 3 (you can change the difficulty by adding/removing monsters).
 The heroes (professor, mayor, courier, scientist, archeologist, explorer, and inspector) you pick all come with a special ability and several action points.
 There are a lot of hero/monster combos, making the replay factor quite high and also offering various difficulties.